Surongo: Controversies

 Prarthana Fardin Dighi claimed in December 2022 that she was signed to cast in the film in June of the same year, but the director replaced her with Toma Mirza.
 Dighi alleged that she is the victim of syndicate that runs the film industry.
 Rafi denied her allegation, stating that there was no written agreement with her in this regard, but only oral discussions.
 He did not sign Dighi, as she did not feel suitable for the film role.
 In response, Dighi claimed that she had proof of her claims.

 Its first look video was released on 10 May 2023, where Afran Nisho is seen entering a tunnel.
 From this scene, some viewers thought that the film was based on the 2014 incident in which a robber tunneled into a Kishoreganj bank.
 When Rafi was asked about this, he did not give any clear answers.
 An official trailer was released on YouTube for promoting the film, but there were rumors that the background music used in the trailer was plagiarized.
 In response to this controversy, Rafi stated that the license to use the music was purchased by Alpha-i.

 After its release in Bangladesh, a section of the audience criticized the adult scenes in the film.
 According to them, the scenes did not suit the culture of Bangladesh.
 In response to the situation, Rafi said that some scenes were kept in the film for the plot to be consistent, and it was given uncut certificates from the Censor Board, as the scenes were not objectionable.

 Sequel

 On 8 July 2023, Redoan Rony told reporters that it takes a lot of time to produce a film, and that there must a plot to make a sequel of Surongo.
-In 2025 Nisho Played Masud character From Surongo In Film Taandob.While Director Rafi Announced A Cinematic universe Including This Films.
+In 2025 Nisho reprised the character of Masud in Rafi's film Taandob, thus forming Raihan Rafi's Cinematic Universe.

+On 12 June 2026, the producers announced Surongo 2, confirming the return of Nisho as Masud, the release being scheduled for December 2026.